Interior inspiration – transparent lighting from Litecraft

 How to take care of transparent lighting

-One thing you should bear in mind when choosing transparent lighting for your home is the need to keep the glass clean and sparkling.
-Dirt and dust on glass can create a dimmed look to your fittings when lit which can therefore diminish the look and quality of the piece.
-Litecraft advise that you include cleaning your glass lighting in with your regular cleaning routine and keep on top of the dust so there is minimum build -up of grime and dirt.
+One thing you should bear in mind when choosing transparent lighting for your interior is the need to keep the glass clean and sparkling.
+Dirt and dust on glass can create a dimmed look to your fittings when lit.
+This can therefore diminish the look and quality of the piece.
+Litecraft advise that you include cleaning your glass lighting in with your regular cleaning routine.
+Also keep on top of the dust so there is minimum build -up of grime and dirt.
 Here are some simple glass cleaning tips.

 - switch off the fitting;